Set up compliance boundaries for eDiscovery investigations in Office 365

 The following title or description of the purpose of the support request: "Enable OneDrive for Business Synchronization with Azure Active Directory for Compliance Security Filters".
-This will help route the request to the Office 365 eDiscovery engineering team who will implement the request.
+This helps route the request to the Office 365 eDiscovery engineering team who implements the request.

 After the engineering change is made and the attribute is synchronized to OneDrive, Microsoft Support will send you the build number that the change was made in and an estimated deployment date.
-Note that the deployment process usually takes 4-6 weeks after you submit the support request.
+The deployment process usually takes 4–6 weeks after you submit the support request.

 Important: You can complete Step 3 through Step 5 before the change is deployed.
 But running content searches won't return documents from OneDrive sites specified in the search permissions filter until after the change is deployed.

 Step 3: Create a role group for each agency

 The next step is to create the role groups in the Security & Compliance Center that will align with your agencies.
 We recommend that you create a role group by copying the built-in eDiscovery Managers group, adding the appropriate members, and removing roles that may not be applicable to your needs.
 For more information about eDiscovery-related roles, see Assign eDiscovery permissions in the Office 365 Security & Compliance Center.

 To create the role groups, go to the Permissions page in the Security & Compliance Center and create a role group for each team in each agency that will use compliance boundaries and eDiscovery cases to manage investigations.

 Using the Contoso compliance boundaries scenario, four role groups need to be created and the appropriate members added to each one.